Exceptionally Slow, Long Range, and Non-Gaussian Critical Fluctuations Dominate the Charge Density Wave Transition: Acknowledgments

-This work was partly supported by the 'Department of Science and Technology, Government of India (Grant No. SRG/2019/000674 and CRG/2022/008662).
+This work was partly supported by the 'Department of Science and Technology, Government of India (Grant No. CRG/2023/001100 and CRG/2022/008662) and CSIR-Human Resource Development Group (HRDG) (03/1511/23/EMR-II).
 S.K. thanks IACS for PhD fellowship.
 M.M. and A.B. thank Subhadeep Datta for the technical help.
-M.M. and S.K. thank Arnab Das for the fruitful discussion.
+We thank Krishnendu Sengupta, Arnab Das, Nandini Trivedi, Mohit Randeria, and Sumilan Banerjee for the fruitful discussions.

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}}

 \twocolumngrid

 {